outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - filling problem
       - missing info problem: the solution format is the complete structure
       - optimization problem: the solution format is the variables/system organized to comply with/fulfill the metric to optimize
+      - aggregation problem: the solution format is the aggregation method to form a structure (like combining core functions to get a function for an intent)
     - limit problem
       - constraint problem: the solution format is the removal/invalidation of that constraint
-    - reduction problem
+    - reduction/decomposition problem
       - complexity reduction problem: the solution format is the set of variables that reduces complexity of the problem
-      - randomness reduction problem:
+      - randomness reduction problem: the solution format is the set of variables that can replicate a semblance of randomness
       - problematic structure: the solution format is reducing the structure (identifying variables & invalidating those variables)
     - organization/mapping problem: the solution format is the set of relevant components in the right structure (positioning & connecting them)
       - conflict problem: the solution format is positioning the conflicting problematic vectors so they dont intersect